American Shorthair: Appearance

-The American Shorthair is a medium- to large-sized cat breed, with males weighing 11–15 lbs (5–7 kg) and females weighing 6–12 lbs (2.75–5.5 kg).
+The American Shorthair is a medium- to large-sized cat breed, with males weighing 11–15 lb and females weighing 6–12 lb.
 The head is large and oblong, with more length than width.
 The ears are medium-sized and slightly rounded at the tips.
 The eyes are large and wide.
-The neck is medium in length and well muscled.
+Its neck is medium in length and well muscled.
 The legs are medium in length and muscular.
-The tail is of medium length.
+The tail is of medium length and well proportioned to the body.

 Coat color

 The American Shorthair is recognized in more than eighty different colors and patterns, ranging from the brown-patched tabby to the blue-eyed white, the silvers (tabbies, shaded, smokes, and cameos) to the Van-patterned calico, and many colors in between.
 Some even come in deep tones of black, brown, or other blends and combinations.
 Generally, only cats showing evidence of crossbreeding resulting in the colors chocolate, sable, lilac (lavender), or the point-restricted pattern of the Siamese family are disqualified from being shown in cat shows.